Microsoft Office: Approach

 All versions of Microsoft Office products from Office 2000 to Office 2016 are eligible for ten years of support following their release, during which Microsoft releases security updates for the product version and provides paid technical support.
 The ten-year period is divided into two five-year phases: The mainstream phase and the extended phase.
 During the mainstream phase, Microsoft may provide limited complimentary technical support and release non-security updates or change the design of the product.
 During the extended phase, said services stop.
 Office 2019 only receives 5 years of mainstream and 2 years of extended support and Office 2021 only gets 5 years of mainstream support.

 Platforms

 Microsoft supports Office for the Windows and macOS platforms, as well as mobile versions for Windows Phone, Android and iOS platforms.
 Beginning with Mac Office 4.2, the macOS and Windows versions of Office share the same file format, and are interoperable.
 Visual Basic for Applications support was dropped in Microsoft Office 2008 for Mac, then reintroduced in Office for Mac 2011.

-Microsoft tried in the mid-1990s to port Office to RISC processors such as NEC/MIPS and IBM/PowerPC, but they met problems such as memory access being hampered by data structure alignment requirements.
-Microsoft Word 97 and Excel 97, however, did ship for the DEC Alpha platform.
-Difficulties in porting Office may have been a factor in discontinuing Windows NT on non-Intel platforms.
+Microsoft Office was also developed for all non-x86 Windows NT platforms, including MIPS, DEC Alpha, and PowerPC.